The Gondoliers: Act I

 The scene opens in Venice with 24 farm girls declaring their passionate love for a pair of gondoliers, Marco and Giuseppe Palmieri.
 These two gondoliers are so gallant and peerless in their manly beauty that the maidens are waiting for them to select brides before they can consider other suitors.
-A large group of merry gondoliers enter, saying that they adore the girls, but the ladies explain that the two brothers must choose first.
-When the Palmieri brothers enter, the ladies present them with flowers.
+A large group of merry gondoliers enter, saying that they adore the young women, who explain that the two brothers must choose first.
+When the Palmieri brothers enter, the women present them with flowers.
 The two gondoliers amiably offer to pick their brides in a game of blind man's buff.
 They appear to be cheating by peeking out from under their blindfolds, however.
-Eventually, from the crowd of maidens, Giuseppe picks Tessa, and Marco picks Gianetta – "Just the very girl I wanted!" (although the two then politely offer to switch girls).
+Eventually, from the crowd of maidens, Giuseppe picks Tessa, and Marco picks Gianetta – "Just the very girl I wanted!" (although the two then politely offer to switch).
 All leave to go to church for the double wedding.

 His Grace the Duke of Plaza Toro (Count Matadoro, Baron Picadoro), Her Grace the Duchess, their beautiful daughter Casilda, and their drummer, Luiz, now arrive in Venice from Spain.
 They have come to meet Don Alhambra del Bolero, the Grand Inquisitor of Spain.
 As Luiz goes to announce the Duke's presence, the Duke and Duchess tell their daughter a secret that they have kept for twenty years – when she was only six months old, she was married to the infant son and heir of the King of Barataria.
 She is indignant, since the union was conducted without her consent.
 The infant prince was taken from his home by the Grand Inquisitor, after the king of Barataria became a Wesleyan Methodist "of the most bigoted and persecuting type", and taken to Venice.
 The King of Barataria was recently killed in an insurrection, and the hidden prince is now king.
 As the wife of the new king, Casilda is now the reigning queen of Barataria, and her parents have brought her to meet with the Grand Inquisitor to be introduced to her husband.
 We soon discover, however that Casilda is secretly in love with Luiz.
 Left alone together, she tells him of her infant marriage, and they resign themselves to a life forever apart, with only their happy memories to comfort them.